A special thank you to Lindsay for sponsoring this post!

 Yet another reason I like Louisa, besides having authored one of my favorite books.

-Don’t go breaking your heart over it, Kiki, I’m sure there are less inspiring things you could have chatted about, like silver hammers or yellow submarines.
+Don’t go breaking your heart over it, Kiki.
+There are far less inspiring things you could have talked about.

 While her palate is painfully monochrome, I think she’s onto something.

-Couple all of this with perfectly crispy potatoes you’ve got heaven on a plate!
+Couple all of this with those perfectly crispy potatoes and you’ve got heaven on a plate!

 Let’s get started!

-Dice the potatoes in as uniform of sizes as possible so they fry evenly.
+Dice the potatoes in as uniform of sizes as possible so they fry evenly.ย Fry the potatoes in the skillet with the linguiรงa drippings.

 Transfer the potatoes to a plate and set aside.